 This massive memorial museum sits within the same central park that houses the National Theatre and Concert Hall.
 These buildings are impressive and the grounds are gorgeously manicured.
 You can explore the history of Taiwan and the Republic of China in the Memorial Hall, or simply enjoy the scenery if history doesn’t interest you.
 The park is a wonderful place to bask in the shade on sunny day and watch locals practice Tai Chi.
 If you make friends, you might even get to join them!

 2. Taipei 101

 Ximending is a popular district attached to Ximen MRT station.
 This area is very popular with young people in Taipei and the streets are packed every night with restaurant goers, shoppers, and foreigners exploring.
-No matter your predilections Ximending is a pleasure to explore.
-Ximending is also home to Taipei’s cinema street, where you can catch a film in one of it’s many theaters.
-There are many, many affordable hostels and hotels here.
+No matter your predilections, Ximending is a pleasure to explore.
+Ximending is also home to Taipei’s cinema street, where you can catch a film in one of it’s many theatres.
+There are many, many affordable hostels and hotels here too.
 I’d highly recommend staying in Ximending.
-It’s a happening place in the center of Taipei, with lots to see in do!
+It’s a happening place in the centre of Taipei, with lots to see in do!

 4. Shilin Night Market

 Taiwan is known for it’s night markets, Taipei has many of them.
 The largest night market in Taipei City is the Shilin Night Market.
 This night market is both above and below ground.
 The city created this underground space in the interest of containing the market’s unprecedented expansion.

 You can shop for cheap wares above ground, or head down to dine at one of the many food vendors.
 They have all kinds of great food for the equivalent of 1 or 2 US dollars.
 Try everything from fried soft shell crabs, to beef noodle soup, or oyster omelettes.
 I recommend taking a few friends and sharing anything and everything that catches your eye!